gotk3/gotk3/README.md

 [![Build Status](https://travis-ci.org/gotk3/gotk3.svg?branch=master)](https://travis-ci.org/gotk3/gotk3)

-The gotk3 project provides Go bindings for GTK+3 and dependent projects.
+The gotk3 project provides Go bindings for GTK 3 and dependent projects.
 Each component is given its own subdirectory, which is used as the import path for the package.
 Partial binding support for the following libraries is currently implemented:

-- GTK+3 (3.12 and later)
+- GTK 3 (3.12 and later)
 - GDK 3 (3.12 and later)
 - GLib 2 (2.36 and later)
 - Cairo (1.10 and later)